-- EO 9.
-Collaborate with the business community to explore innovative approaches to enhance efforts to attract, retain, support, and expand businesses, particularly in target industries and across various types and sizes. - EO 10.
-Advance the skills of new business owners by assessing currently available county and community services and building a more coordinated and impactful network of expertise and support. - EO 11. ## Promote the equitable and transparent distribution of county resources through the county's contracting and procurement systems and policies.
+- EO 8.
+Collaborate with the business community on innovative approaches to attract, retain, support, and expand businesses, particularly in target industries and across various business types and sizes. - EO 9.
+Advance the skills of new business owners by building a more coordinated and impactful network of expertise and support. - EO 10.
+Promote the equitable and transparent distribution of county resources through the county's contracting and procurement systems and policies.